Diva-E-HTW-BookClub/Diva-E-BookClub/README.md

 See [Development for Android](https://ionicframework.com/docs/developing/android) for more information.

-## Run App on iOS
+### Run App on iOS

-### Start on simulator

 #### Requirements:

 - Mac (& iPhone if you want to install on external device)
 - Xcode (with version compatible with your iPhones iOS version if wanted to start on external device.
 Check versions [here](https://developer.apple.com/support/xcode/) under "Minimum requirements and supported SDKs")
 - Developer Mode on iPhone enabled.
-Tutorial on that [here](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device).
+See further down for a tutorial on how to enable the developer mode on your iPhone.

 **Note**: DON'T update or install Xcode through the App Store as it won't ever finish and possibly shut down your Mac due to overheating.
 Use this [website](https://developer.apple.com/download/all/?q=xcode) instead, download the version you need and install it manually.